lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

     git remote add origin https://github.com/lowrisc/riscv-linux.git
     git fetch
     git checkout -f -t origin/debug-v0.3

-    # then actually just go to any directory
+    cd $TOP/fpga/board/nexys4_ddr
     $TOP/riscv-tools/make_root.sh

-    # it will generate boot.bin and copy it there
+If everything runs OK, you should have a boot.bin file.

 ### Bootloader variants

-You can update the bootloader in the bitstream image.
-Simply run
+You can regenerate the 1st bootloader and put it into the FPGA bitstream.

-    make boot

-to generate
+To generate `nexys4ddr_bram_jump.riscv`:
-`lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top_new.bit` with
-the bootloader that boots from SD.

-If you instead want to use the debug bootloader where you initialize the DDR via the debug system, run:

     make jump

-This will generate
-`lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top_new.bit` with
-that bootloader.
+The bootloader is generated as `$TOP/fpga/bare_metal/examples/jump.riscv`, and it is automatically loaded in a new bitstream at

+    lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.new.bit

+To have the `nexys4ddr_bram_boot.riscv`, change the make target to boot.
+Similarly it is automatically loaded to the "new" bitstream.